brittpinder/ios-reference/swift/inheritance/README.md

 ## Type Checking

 You can use the *type check operator* (`is`) to check whether an instance is of a certain subclass type.
-In the below example, we can count the number of dogs in the pet array using `is` to check the type.
+In the below example, we can count the number of dogs in the pets array using `is` to check the type.

 ```swift
 let pets = [Pet(), Dog(), Dog(), Pet(), Husky()]